 TV's Clarissa Dickson Wright dies

-Former TV chef Clarissa Dickson Wright has died at the age of 66.
+Former TV chef Clarissa Dickson Wright has died at the age of 66, her agents said today.

 Her agents, Heather Holden-Brown and Elly James, said: "Loved dearly by her friends and many fans all over the world, Clarissa was utterly non-PC and fought for what she believed in, always, with no thought to her own personal cost.